 3. Cycling route from northern to central Gran Canaria

 This circular 106 km bike route which penetrates the very core of Gran Canaria starts on the north coast of the island, in Bañaderos, where you can ascent through banana groves, orchards and hamlets which give way to Los Tilos ravine.

 The winding roads lead to the town of Fontanales, the centenary pine trees in Galdar and then on to the viewpoint at La Cruz de Tejeda, an ideal spot to have a rest before taking on the central loop which leads to the emblematic Roque Nublo.

 A quick descent leads to the town of Tejeda.
 A world of impressive rock walls captained by Roque Bentayga, followed by the walls of El Aserrador, continuous slopes in the midst of almond trees which go from Ayacata to the foot of Roque Nublo, the natural symbol of the island.

 The return to La Cruz de Tejeda along the plains of La Pez is easier.
 To contemplate this magnificent landscape puzzle which ends in Bañaderos, just take the road though Valleseco and Arucas.

-The idea of a horizontal hotel, the beauty of the environment and the consolidated interest of the clients in cycling are the starting point of a race on wheels towards excellence.
+The idea of a horizontal hotel, the beauty of the surroundings and the consolidated fondness of the clients for cycling are the starting point of a race on wheels towards excellence.

-In addition, these hotels are official sponsors of the Cicloturista de Gran Canaria, making them the ideal accommodation for your stay if you plan to participate in the most popular cycling event on the island.
+In addition, this hotel is an official sponsor of the Gran Canaria Cycle Tour, making it the perfect accommodation for your stay if you’re planning to take part on the island's most popular cycling event.